Skip to Main Content

 Emily’s go-to books are Gothic fiction and horror.
 When not focused on things that go bump in the night, she enjoys historical fiction, short stories, fantasy, and plays.
 Emily recommends...

-The Luminous Dead by
+The Hacienda by

 Following the end of the Mexican War for Independence, Beatriz's family is in shambles.
 In an attempt to make a better life for her mother and herself, she agrees to marry Rodolfo, a politician who splits his time between the capital and his family's rural hacienda.
 At first, the country house seems like a dream -- a dream that soon turns to a nightmare.
 Beatriz is plagued by spectral visions and strange noises.
 The household staff seem to be aware that something is going on, but Beatriz's new sister-in-law cruelly brushes off her fears and Rodolfo is similarly unconvinced.
 The only one willing to help Beatriz is a young priest, Andres, who has long had a connection to the spirits of the hacienda.
 I read this in one sitting; it was the perfect summery haunted house story!

 Elif Shafak knocks it out of the park again.
 Told in a dual timeline, this novel follows Kostas and Defne's forbidden love in 1970s Cyprus and their daughter's life in London in the 2010s.
 Tensions mount in Cyprus due to the growing nationalism among the Turkish Cypriots and the Greek Cypriots.
 Unexpectedly, despite their differences, Kostas and Defne find themselves falling for each other.
 However, with the island on the brink of civil war, their romance poses danger.
 Torn apart, it is only by chance they find their way together again in the future.
 The link that ties them and their daughter to Cyprus once they are away is the fig tree that they smuggled into England with them.
 The tree provides comfort, love, and a connection to a troubled but moving family history.